 “Night Fishing at Antibes”.
 Pablo Picasso (1939).

 Theological and psychological notions sometimes mirror each other.
 In many ways the relation between the worldly and the divine corresponds with the relation conscious-unconscious.
-Thus, ‘incarnation’ signifies the embodiment of the spirit in daylight reality whereas ‘integration’ signifies the emergence of an unconscious content in the floodlight of consciousness.
+Incarnation signifies the embodiment of the spirit in daylight reality.
+Integration has analogous meaning, because it signifies the emergence of an unconscious content in the floodlight of consciousness.
 As the divine and unconscious realms both represent the “great unknown”, they could be partly overlapping spheres.
 A modernized trinitarian psychological theory would serve to supplement oldfangled trinitarian mystical theology.
-I have suggested the term ‘complementation’ for that slow process, aided by a mild conscious focus, which is symbolically represented by alchemical circular distillation and transformations in the vessel.
-Although Jung’s work on alchemy is highly valuable, he misunderstands the symbol of the vessel.
+I have suggested the term ‘complementation’ for that slow process, aided by a mild conscious focus, symbolically represented by alchemical circular distillation and transformations in the vessel.
+Although Jung’s work on alchemy has much to commend it, he misunderstands the symbol of the vessel.
 The process serves a higher purpose than mere integration with consciousness.
 By way of an historical example, complementation corresponds to the eating of the divine sparks or soul-fragments, by the Borborian Gnostic, for the subsequent transportation to the supra-celestial sphere.
 The Borborians resolved to eat any kind of revolting substance — a practice which earned them the name Borborians or ‘filthy ones’.
 In doing this, they believed that they collected the scattered soul-fragments in order to transmit them, in the end, to the heavenly world (cf. Walker, 1983, p.129).

 It is possible, also for modern man, to perform the sacrificial work along such lines (without falling to morbid concretization and eating of filth).
 The scintillae (sparks) are, in fact, visible to the mind’s eye.
 When the spirit dispersed in the world is recognized, it becomes absorbed.
 It will replenish the spiritual unconscious, invoking circular distillation.
 In alchemical symbology, the early morning dewdrops correspond to the soul-sparks that were left behind at the world’s creation.
 The gathering activity will lead to the emergence of a living being of purest gold.
 Interestingly, modern practical alchemists understand this in a concrete way.
 They are using special equipment to gather the morning dew in the grass.
 Evidently, an enhanced psychological understanding is essential to complete the picture.
 A concrete understanding isn’t exactly wrong, but is merely ritualistic and therefore not good enough.